 PLAZA DE MAYO AND CASA ROSADA

 At the epi-microcenter are Plaza de Mayo and the presidential palace, La Casa Rosada (The Pink House), whose balcony is closely associated with the iconic Peróns, Eva in particular, and whose color, according to legend, owes in part to cow’s blood, which is known, of course, to flow liberally in this land.
 Consider a tour of the palace (available on weekends) and take a quick peek at the Columbus monument around back.
 Attractions directly on the Plaza include the Cabildo, which served as the municipal seat during colonial times, and the stately-yet-reserved Metro Cathedral, where Pope Francis presided over Mass when he was Archbishop Jorge Bergolio and where the flag-draped tomb of venerated General San Martín is reminiscent of Napoleon’s at Dôme des Invalides, albeit on an understandably more modest scale.
+As you walk the plaza, watch underfoot for painted white headscarves symbolic of the “Madres de la Plaza de Mayo” who for many years demonstrated here, initially in search of then eventually in memory, of their desaparecido children who disappeared under the military regime of the late ’70s.
 One block south on Defensa is Farmacia de la Estrella, a functioning 19th-Century apothecary whose lavish decor is not to be missed.

 RETIRO, PLAZA SAN MARTÍN AND CALLE FLORIDA